strapdata/elassandra-google-k8s-marketplace/README.md

 ### Delete the resources

-> **NOTE:** We recommend to use a kubectl version that is the same as the version of your cluster.
-Using the same versions of kubectl and the cluster helps avoid unforeseen issues.
+> **NOTE:** It is recommended to use a kubectl version that is the same as the version of your cluster.
+Using the same versions of kubectl and cluster will help avoid unforeseen issues.

 To delete the resources, use the expanded manifest file used for the installation.